JubaDeveloper/JubaDeveloper/README.md

 <!-- Support Bucket -->
 ## ☕️ Support My Work

-If you find my work interesting or helpful, consider supporting it by [buying me a coffee](Your Buy Me a Coffee Link) ☕️.
+If you find my work interesting or helpful, consider supporting it by ☕️.

 Thanks for stopping by! ✨